 How to get to your destination from the Airport

 By bus: There are four Egged routes, two to the touristic areas, and two to the residential neighborhoods.
 Line 30 arrives at the central bus station and departs from the Airport every 20-30 minutes.
 Line 50 travels to Taba border crossing via the hotels in 20-30 minute intervals.
 Route 31 to the northern neighborhoods and line 32 to the southern districts operate between 17:15-22:15 only.
 A single ride costs ₪4.20.

 By taxi: There’s a flat rate of ₪84 for a ride to Eilat from Ramon Airport between 05:30-21:00, and ₪95 from 21:01 to 05:29, and on holidays and weekends.
 There’s an additional charge for luggage.

 By car: If you travel to Eilat, the journey time to Ramon Airport is a short 15-20 minutes via Route 90.
 You can rent a car at one of the rental desks.
 Check the great deals on car rental from the Airport on Skyscanner Car Rental.

 Other destinations in Israel

-The bus route from Eilat to Beer Sheva will have a stop at the Ramon Airport.
+The bus route from Eilat to Beer Sheva will have a stop at the Airport.
 Therefore, passengers arriving at the airport will be able to travel to Beer Sheva.
-A new route from Eilat to Mitzpe Ramon will also have a stop at the Airport.
-Another route that’s expected to open in the future will pick up passengers from Ramon Airport to the Dead Sea.
+A new route from Eilat to Mitzpe Ramon will also have a stop at Ramon Airport.
+Another route that’s expected to open in the future will pick up passengers from the Airport to the Dead Sea.

-Thanks to the location by the Red Sea, the new airport is also a gateway to southern Jordan.
+Thanks to the location by the Red Sea, Ramon Airport is also a gateway to southern Jordan.
 There’s easy access from here to Aqaba, and areas of Wadi Rum and Petra.
 You can take a cab from the airport to the border cross, or book a shuttle for a reasonable fee.